-Several types of prostate cancer surgery are available, but any man considering a surgical option should have first had his condition evaluated independently to access the need for surgery.
+Several types of prostate cancer surgery are available.
+But anyone considering a surgical option should have first had their condition evaluated independently to access the need for surgery.

 Today, the most common surgery for prostate cancer is a radical prostatectomy.
 There are several variations of this surgery that involve the approach and implementation.